 if I make my bed in hell, behold, thou art there.”

-Gifted musically, John easily learned to play the saxophone.
+Being musically gifted, John easily learned to play the saxophone.
 By 15, he was making music in dance halls and bars.
 Enticed by the world, he left his spiritual desires in the dust.

 Years passed, and he left for the oil fields in Iran.
 There he lived the high life.
 There he found a young wife.
 They left for the United States shortly after the last Shah was deposed.
 The western lifestyle intrigued the young mother.
 More interested in the night life, the marriage began to deteriorate.
 John took a job close to home, but illness racked his frame.
 He conversed with another John, and asked his favorite question, expecting the same unsatisfactory answer.